ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ```

-We thus propose to use the node of each app's domain as a unique identifier for each app but one can think of other UIDs, see the alternative specs mentionned in the `Rationale` section below.
+We thus propose to use the node of each app's domain as a unique identifier for each app but one can think of other UIDs, we include some alternative specs in the `Rationale` section below.

 #### App's authentication

-In the case of the favored apps' UID specs using ENS, we can authenticate the app through ens resolution.
+In the case of our favored specification for apps' UIDs using ENS, we can authenticate the app through ens resolution.

-If we use for instance this resolver profile defined in [EIP 634](https://eips.ethereum.org/EIPS/eip-634) which permits the lookup of arbitrary key-value text data, we can for instance use the keys `url` to point to a website.
+The ENS can also allow to register and resolve metadata for the app such as `url`, and other parameters.

-One can think of other authentification methods and use them alongside the url-resolution method through ENS.
-We mention other methods in the `Rationale`
+If we use for instance this resolver profile defined in [EIP 634](https://eips.ethereum.org/EIPS/eip-634) which permits the lookup of arbitrary key-value text data, we can for instance use the key `url` to point to a website.